net-lisias-ksp/AirplanePlus/README.md

 # AirplanePlus (Plus)

-A fork of AirplanePlus, in collaboration with LinuxGuruGamer, Lisias, and Skalou, with the permission of Blackheart612, to fix, maintain, and contribute to the mod for the current version of KSP.
+A fork of AirplanePlus, in collaboration with Lisias and Skalou, with the permission of Blackheart612, to fix, maintain, and contribute to the mod for the current version of KSP.

 ## Plans